liborty/TokenCrypt/README.md

 ## Security Advice

 `TokenCrypt` uses theoretically unbreakable symmetric encryption.
-Some practical precautions need to be adhered to.
+However, the following practical precautions need to be followed:

 The encryption keys and the compressed and encrypted files are written by `ncrpt` into two separate output directories with user specified names.
-This is suitable for local use.
-For export to external archives, use `expcrypt`, which creates two archive files.
-This option is simpler and possibly more secure in transit and storage.
+They are restored by the use of `dcrpt`.
+This is suitable for local use only.
+For exports use `pack` (and `unpack`), which archive (and restore) the directory tree to/from two flat archive files.
+This option is simpler and more secure in transit and storage.

-Should the association between the file(s) and their keys be lost or forgotten, then it will not be possible to reconstruct the original data!
+Should the implicit association between the two files be lost or forgotten, then it will not be possible to reconstruct the original data!
 Therefore, it is recommended to record the chosen output names and to store them in a safe place, before ever deleting the original data.
 When using `ncrpt` as a local archiving and backup tool, the original data will normally be kept in place and be more easily incrementally updatable.

-Also, before deleting any data, make sure to apply the recurse option `-r`, as otherwise all the subdirectories will be missing from the archive.
+Also, before deleting any data, make sure to apply the recurse option `-r`, as otherwise all the subdirectories will be missing from the created archive.

 The encrypted archive file is just meaningless random data and thus can be stored anywhere, even 'on the cloud'.
-The same applies to the keys archive file.
+The same applies to the keys file.
 The critical part is to prevent a potential eavesdropper from matching up those two files, as that is the only way to decrypt them.
 That is why they are not given related names automatically.
 Normally, the user should choose unrelated paths/names for them and keep them well separated.
 As with public and private keys in asymmetric encryption.

 ## Introduction

 It is not an objective of TokenCrypt to replace `git` and to keep the complete histories of everything, as that carries significant costs in complexity and storage.
 The quest for being totally foolproof is subject to the law of diminishing returns, as human foolishness generally knows no bounds.
 TokenCrypt is more akin to `borg`; an efficient archiver and backing up tool.
 The key difference, excuse the pun, lies in TokenCrypt deploying more secure encryption and sometimes better compression as well.
 In its update mode, it only maintains the current version of the archive.
 Historical checkpoints are up to the user to create and keep, as and when required.

-Scripts `ncrpt` and `expcrypt` read given input directory (tree) containing hexadecimal tokens, base64 files and any other types of files.
-Subdirectories are processed recursively with -r option. `ncrpt` creates two output directories, `expcrypt` two archive files.
+Scripts `pack` and `unpack` read given input directory (tree with -r option), containing any types of files. `ncrpt` creates two output directories, `pack` creates two flat archive files.

 Some already compressed files afford only minor further compression, if any.
-To save time, they are recognised simply by their well known extensions: `jpg, jpeg, mp4, zip, 7z, lz, zst, gz, tgz, bz2` and their upper case versions.
+To save time, they are recognised simply by their well known extensions: `jpg, jpeg, mp4, zip, 7z, lz, zst, gz, tgz, bz2`, and their upper case versions.
-Files with these extensions are encrypted uncompressed, as they are.
+Files with these extensions are encrypted uncompressed.

-Given `-xb` options, `ncrpt` and `expcrypt` scripts will recognise hexadecimal files and base64 files respectively and convert them to more compact binary data.
+Given `-xb` options, `ncrpt` and `pack` scripts will recognise hexadecimal files and base64 files and convert them to more compact binary data.
 They then select the best compression method individually for each file and finally securely encrypt them all.

 Internet security tokens usually consist of 32, 64 or more hexadecimal characters.
 They are increasingly used to facilitate secure access over the internet protocols to various Applications Programming Interfaces (APIs).
 Even git uses hexadecimal 'slugs'.
 Being plain text, they are easily transmitted but they need to be stored securely, that means strongly encrypted.